nwp90/moodle-mod_attendance/question/format/glossary/README.txt

 as admin to complete plugin installation.
 Then select this format during question bank import or export.

-All original files are copyright Daniel Thies 2016 dthies@ccal.edu and are licensed under the included GPL 3
+All original files are copyright Daniel Thies 2016 dethies@gmail.com and are licensed under the included GPL 3